morganthomas/winning-arguments/winning-arguments.md

 This puzzle is one of a variety of logical puzzles that have to do with language's self-referential capabilities.
 One we have already seen is the liar paradox: the puzzle of the sentence "this sentence is false," which if true is false and if false is true.
 The paradoxes of self-referencing language are hard.
 We will talk about them at greater length in the section titled Paradoxes.

+For now, let us return to the second paragraph of this section, which is a focal point of our analysis in this section, and say more of what we can say about it.